MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

     - ``name`` is the ``UID`` (e.g. ``flopi7A21``)
     - ``version`` is the ``VERSION`` (e.g. ``7.11.0``)

-  For example, in the STM32F746G-DISCO Platform, the MicroEJ Architecture file ``flopi7A21-eval.xpf`` shall be copied and renamed to ``architecture-repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21/7.11.0/flopi7A21-7.11.0-eval.xpf``.
+  For example, in the STM32F746G-DISCO Platform, the Architecture file ``flopi7A21-eval.xpf`` shall be copied and renamed to ``architecture-repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21/7.11.0/flopi7A21-7.11.0-eval.xpf``.

-- Copy the MicroEJ Architecture Specific Packs files (``.xpfp``) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`) with the exception of the Standalone pack that should not be imported (e.g. named ``flopi7A21Standalone.xpfp``).
+- Copy the Architecture Specific Packs files (``.xpfp``) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`) with the exception of the Standalone pack that should not be imported (e.g. named ``flopi7A21Standalone.xpfp``).

-  - Open or extract the MicroEJ Architecture Specific Pack (``.xpfp``).
+  - Open or extract the Architecture Specific Pack (``.xpfp``).

-    .. note:: The MicroEJ Architecture Specific Packs have the ``UID`` of the MicroEJ Architecture in their name (e.g. ``flopi7A21UI.xpfp``) and their
+    .. note:: The Architecture Specific Packs have the ``UID`` of the Architecture in their name
+              (e.g. ``flopi7A21UI.xpfp``) and their
               ``release_pack.properties`` file contains the
-              information of the MicroEJ Architecture.
+              information of the Architecture.

   - Open the ``release_pack.properties`` file to retrieve the naming convention mapping: